 In very close collaborations, one brand can be overshadowed by the other.

-Trademark rights, licenses, and profit distribution must be clearly regulated.
+Trademark rights, licenses, and profit sharing must be clearly defined.

-Therefore, a risk analysis before launch is just as important as the vision of the collaboration itself.
+Therefore, a risk analysis before launch is just as important as the vision for the collaboration itself.

 Successful Co-Branding Examples

-The following examples show how two brands can achieve more together than alone:
+The following examples demonstrate how two brands can achieve more together than alone:

-- Milka & Oreo: Alpine milk chocolate meets the well-known Oreo cookie – a classic example of composite co-branding.
+- Milka & Oreo: Alpine milk chocolate meets the famous Oreo cookie – a classic example of composite co-branding.

 - BMW & Louis Vuitton: Custom-made travel bags for the BMW i8.
 Premium co-branding that positions both brands in the luxury segment.

-- GoPro & Red Bull: Long-term partnership focused on extreme sports and action content, connecting content, events, and products.
+- GoPro & Red Bull: A long-term partnership focused on extreme sports and action content, connecting content, events, and products.

-- IKEA & LEGO (BYGGLEK): Storage boxes that can also be built on with LEGO bricks.
+- IKEA & LEGO (BYGGLEK): Storage boxes that can also be built upon with LEGO bricks.
 Play world and home world merge.

 - Apple & Hermès: The Apple Watch Hermès combines technology with craftsmanship and appeals to target groups that both brands would find harder to reach individually.

-- Adidas & Gucci: A collection that unites streetwear and high fashion – with high media attention and a strong PR effect.
+- Adidas & Gucci: A collection combining streetwear and high fashion – generating significant media attention and a strong PR effect.

-- Oral-B & Braun: Electric toothbrushes combine dental health expertise with German engineering design – for increased credibility and quality trust in both brands.
+- Oral-B & Braun: Electric toothbrushes combine dental health expertise with German engineering design – for greater credibility and quality trust for both brands.

 A brand collaboration should offer a structured approach: